GIScience/ohsome-api/docs/endpoints.rst

 .. http:post :: /elements/(geometryType)

-   Get snapshots of OSM data having the given ``geometryType`` (bbox, centroid, or geometry)
+   Get the state of OSM data at the given timestamp(s) as a GeoJSON feature collection where object geometries are returned as the given ``geometryType`` (geometry, bbox, or centroid).

    :query time: required; format same as described in time_
-   :query properties: property groups added to each OSM element: ‘tags’ and/or 'metadata’ and/or 'unclipped'; default: empty
+   :query properties: specifies what properties should be included for each feature representing an OSM element: ‘tags’ and/or 'metadata’; multiple values can be delimited by commas; default: empty
-   :query <other>: see above_
+   :query <other>: see above_ (except **format**)

 .. note:: The extraction endpoints always return a .geojson file.